Toseris/LITA-Capstone-Project/README.md

 Key Goals:

-1.Sales Performance Evaluation:
-Assess sales data over a specific period to determine overall performance.
-Identify high-performing products/services and underperformers.

-2.Customer Segmentation:
+1.Customer Segmentation:
 Analyze customer demographics, purchase history, and preferences.
 Segment customers into distinct groups for targeted marketing strategies.

-3.Trend Identification:
-Discover seasonal trends and purchasing patterns.
-Evaluate the impact of marketing campaigns on sales.

-4.Customer Satisfaction Analysis:
+2.Customer Satisfaction Analysis:
 Gather customer feedback through surveys and reviews.
 Analyze the correlation between satisfaction levels and sales.

-5.Recommendations:
+3.Recommendations:
 Provide actionable insights to improve sales strategies and enhance customer experience.
 Suggest improvements in product offerings and customer engagement tactics.

 ### Data Sources
 ---
-The data source used an Excel worksheet which consist of Sales and Customer data and other worksheet like this can be found on Kaggle or any other data site.
+The data source used an Excel worksheet by The Incubator Hub which consist of Customer data and Sales data.
+Other worksheet like this can be found on Kaggle or any other data site.

 ### Tools Used
 ---